miaochenlu/miaochenlu.github.io/_posts/OS/memory.md

 	page = read_cr3();
 	page = ((unsigned long *) __va(page))[address >> 22];
 	printk(KERN_ALERT "*pde = %08lx\n", page);
-	/*
-	 * We must not directly access the pte in the highpte
-	 * case, the page table might be allocated in highmem.
-	 * And lets rather not kmap-atomic the pte, just in case
-	 * it's allocated already.
-	 */

 #ifndef CONFIG_HIGHPTE
 	if (page & 1) {
 		page &= PAGE_MASK;